 Winter storms can develop quickly across Wyoming, especially in mountainous areas.
 Keep an eye on the weather and make sure your car is winter ready as you travel through the state.

 COVID-19 travel guidelines change frequently.
 We encourage you to check in with cities, businesses and events before setting out and to keep up to date with the latest travel guidelines in the U.S. and Wyoming.

 Face Masks in Wyoming: Masks are required on federal lands (which includes national parks) in buildings and other locations where social distancing isn’t possible.
 Please plan to pack and wear a mask for the safety of yourself and those around you.

-National Parks & Monuments: All national parks, monuments and historic sites are open.
-Those visiting national parks will be required to wear masks while indoors on any national park property, including visitor centers, lodging, restaurants, shops and other buildings.
+National Parks & Monuments: Yellowstone and Grand Teton national parks are currently in their winter operations season, meaning that some roads, visitor centers, lodging and other facilities are closed.
+Those visiting national parks and monuments will be required to wear masks while indoors, including visitor centers, lodging, restaurants, shops and other buildings.
 Masks should also be worn outdoors in national parks when social distancing isn’t possible.
-Camping reservations are required for all campgrounds in Grand Teton National Park and several campgrounds in Yellowstone National Park.
-Reservations can be made at recreation.gov.

 State Parks: State parks are open to everyone for day use and overnight stays.
 Yurts, cabins and campsites must be reserved in advance through Wyoming State Parks’ reservation system.